 - Older adults at risk of falling should also do activities to improve balance and coordination on at least two days a week

-For any type of activity to benefit your health, you need to be moving quick enough to raise your heart rate, breathe faster and feel warmer.
+In order to benefit your health, you should be moving quick enough to raise your heart rate, breathe faster and feel warmer.

 So what activities could you do?